Mattamorphic/DataCruncher/README.md

 - Removed unused variables
 - Wildcard Selects on queries
 - Changed method on to using in Merger (short method infringement)
+- Massive refactor of Processors to account for complexity and simplify usage

 ## History
 03/12/2016